koralreeef/anypercent-cuecollection/ch2.md

    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/775436566852010034/unknown.png)
    \
    This neutral cornerkick is extremely feel based and hard to get down at first, but this cue might help for getting muscle memory on the right track.
+Line up Madeline's feet to this line in the background here and upright dash > buffer neutral jump.
 It also helps to get to the left side of the coin block ASAP as its activating.
    </details>

    <details>